OOD-2024/GIN446/README.md

       docker-compose up -d  # or docker compose up -d
       ```

-3. Access the application by navigating to `http://localhost` in your browser.
+3. Access the application by navigating to `http://localhost` in your browser. port 8081 for phpadmin and port 8080 for web page.
+Also note port 3306 should be availabe for MYSQL container
 ## How to Use

 ### For Patients